swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 Cancellation shielding also prevents the automatic propagation of the cancellation through the task tree.

-Specifically, if a structured child task is created within a task cancellation shield block and the outer task is canceled, the outer task will be canceled.
+Specifically, if a structured child task is created within a task cancellation shield block and the outer task is cancelled, the outer task will be cancelled.
 However, we will not observe this flag change until we exit the cancellation shield.
-At the same time, the child tasks which are running within the task cancellation shield will not become canceled automatically, as would be otherwise the case:
+At the same time, the child tasks which are running within the task cancellation shield will not become cancelled automatically, as would be otherwise the case:

 ```swift
 Task {